In a world where a cup of tea goes alongside a quick scroll on Instagram, attention has become more than a frequently used noun.

 By using Google Analytics to track social media success, you can

-But, most importantly, you get to continuously improve your digital marketing endeavours.
+But, most importantly, you get to continuously improve your digital marketing endeavors.

 In turn, you can expedite the growth of your business.